weshouman/vim_env/README.md

 Role Name
 =========

-Setup VIM environment to weshouman's best practice
+An ansible role to setup VIM environment to weshouman's best practice

 Requirements
 ------------